convince-project/AS2FM/docs/source/tutorials.rst

     Result: 0.2953205128

-The expected result shown above indicates that the property is not fulfilled with probability 1 anymore, i.e., the snack is not always successfully placed on the table, because it can slip out of the gripper when trying to pick it up, or the navigation fails.
+A sample result shown above indicates that the property is not fulfilled with probability 1 anymore, i.e., the snack is not always successfully placed on the table, because it can slip out of the gripper when trying to pick it up, or the navigation fails.
-This gives us a probability of 0.7 * 0.6 * 0.7 = 0.294 that everything works successfully (navigate to the item, pick it, navigate to the table).
+The accurate probability for successfully performing the task is 0.7 * 0.6 * 0.7 = 0.294 (navigate to the item, pick it, navigate to the table).
-In this case model checking needed 15600 traces to come to the result that the task is only completed successfully in 29.95% of the cases, which is in the confidence (0.95) and error bound (0.1) of the default configuration of SMC Storm.
+In our sample execution model checking needed 15600 traces to come to the result that the task is only completed successfully in 29.95% of the cases, which is in the confidence (0.95) and error bound (0.1) of the default configuration of SMC Storm.
+Remember that the results of SMC differ slightly for every run because of the statistical nature of the trace generation.

 The sample output for one trace can be found again in `sample_solutions_and_outputs/reference_traces_prob_single.csv <https://github.com/convince-project/AS2FM/blob/main/examples/tutorial_fetch_and_carry/sample_solutions_and_outputs/reference_traces_prob_single.csv>`_.
 We do not provide the full output because it is quite large.